nsinorov/TypingAnSMS/README.md

 # TypingAnSMS
-Create a program, which emulates typing an SMS
+Create a program, which emulates typing an SMS - still not finished